-Best dive spots in Ecuador Coastal mainland and the Galapagos
+Best places to scuba dive in Ecuador Coastal mainland and the Galapagos

-If you are a professional diver and are visiting our country, in this post we will be listing the best dive sites in mainland Ecuador and the Galapagos Islands.
+If you are a professional diver visiting Ecuador, this post will cover the best places to scuba dive in mainland Ecuador and the Galapagos Islands.

-But if you do not have a license and still want to know the biodiversity of our oceans, you can find tour operators that offer snorkeling tours, or diving schools with professional certification along the Ecuadorian coast.
+However, if you don’t have a license but still want to discover the marine life in our oceans, you can find tour companies along the Ecuadorian coast that offer snorkeling trips or diving schools with professional certification.

 We recommend you this website: PADI Ecuador

-In another post we will focus fully on the dive sites in Galapagos.
-Until then here is a summary of the best beaches to dive in Ecuador.
+We will go into detail about the dive locations in Galapagos in another post.
+In the meantime, here is a list of the best places to dive in Ecuador.

-If you know of a dive site in Ecuador that is not on the list, please contact us and we will add it.
+Please get in touch with us if you know of a diving site in Ecuador that isn’t on the list; we’ll add it.

 El Pelado Islet (Santa Elena)